louis-agyapong/djangoauth/README.md

-### Django authentication and authorisation playground
+### Django authentication and authorization playground